 Results

 Performance results are summarized in Table 1.
 At the start of the study, the average body weight of lambs was 34.1 kg, with no differences (P = 0.940) between lambs allocated to each of the sward types.
 After 9 weeks of grazing, lambs in the MSS showed a ~30% higher (P<0.001) rate of average daily gain (ADG) when compared to the RG and R/WC.
-These higher growth rates in MSS lambs resulted in 5% heavier final BW (P = 0.034) than their counterparts in the RG or R/WC.
+Pairwise comparisons showed 4.4-4.7% heavier final BW (P≤0.0495) in MSS lambs than their counterparts in the RG or R/WC.
 Despite the greater ADG for lambs on MSS, their DM intake (DMI) was similar to lambs on RG, whilst DMI of lambs grazing R/WC was 17% and 20% lower (P < 0.001) that the RG and MSS, respectively.

 Table 1.
 Effects of grazing perennial ryegrass (RG), ryegrass/white clover (R/WC) and multispecies (MSS) swards on body weight (BW), average daily gain (ADG) and grazed herbage DM intake (DMI; measured grazed herbage) measured by finishing ewe lambs